wkolowski/Type-Theory-Wishlist/README.md

 & okr  => pres h.okr
 ```

-Using this syntax sugar, defining `map` is much simpler, as we no longer need to resort to mutual corecursion.
+Using this syntax sugar, the definition of `map` is much simpler, as we no longer need to resort to mutual corecursion.

 ```
 codata BST (R : A -> A -> Prop) : Type